Disclosure

 Here are the main reasons you should use a VPN:

-• Access streaming sites and content — with a VPN, you can access videos and streaming platforms that are not available in your country.
-Or you can access sites that only work in your country when you travel abroad.
-That’s because the VPN hides your IP address, which reveals your location.
-So streaming sites can’t target you with geo-blocks.
+• Access streaming sites and content — with a VPN, you can watch videos and streaming platforms not available in your country.
+Or access sites only available in your country when abroad.
+This is because the VPN hides your IP address, showing your location.
+So, streaming sites can’t block you with geo-restrictions.

-• Bypass censorship — VPNs allow you to communicate with the web via an IP address that doesn’t have firewall restrictions linked to it.
-So you can use these services to access blocked sites in restrictive countries like China.
+• Bypass censorship — VPNs let you use an IP address without firewall restrictions.
+This means you can access blocked sites in countries like China.

-• Secure your data — VPNs encrypt your traffic, making it completely unreadable.
-That means cybercriminals can’t spy on your data when you use unsecured WiFi networks.
+• Secure your data — VPNs encrypt your traffic, making it unreadable.
+This stops cybercriminals from spying on your data when using unsecured WiFi.

-• Secure P2P trafficusing a VPN for torrenting prevents anyone from seeing your IP address in the torrent swarm.
-So copyright trolls and lawyers can’t collect it anymore.
-Also, a VPN prevents your ISP from seeing your P2P traffic.
+• Secure P2P trafficusing a VPN for torrenting hides your IP address in the torrent swarm.
+This stops copyright trolls and lawyers from collecting it.
+Also, it prevents your ISP from seeing your P2P traffic.

-• Prevent bandwidth throttling — when you use too much data, your ISP can throttle your speeds for certain online services.
-If they do that, you’ll have slower speeds.
-Well, a VPN encrypts your traffic, so your ISP can’t see what you’re doing online.
-Without that information, they can’t selectively throttle your connections.
+• Prevent bandwidth throttling — if you use too much data, your ISP might slow your speeds for certain services.
+A VPN encrypts your traffic, so your ISP can’t see what you’re doing.
+Without this info, they can’t slow your connections.

-• Protect yourself from DDoS attacks — a DDoS attack is when someone floods your network with too much traffic, forcing it offline.
-To target your network, they need your IP address.
-If you use a VPN, hackers can’t see your IP anymore, so they can’t DDoS you.
-They can DDoS the VPN, but most providers have anti-DDoS protection on their servers.
+• Protect yourself from DDoS attacks— a DDoS attack floods your network with traffic, making it offline.
+To target your network, hackers need your IP address.
+With a VPN, hackers can’t see your IP, so they can’t DDoS you.
+They might DDoS the VPN, but most providers have protection.

-• Save money — VPNs can sometimes help you save money on plane tickets, car rentals, video games, accommodations, and more.
-Try connecting to VPN servers in lower-income countries and you might see lower prices when you buy things online.
+• Save money — VPNs can help you save on plane tickets, car rentals, video games, and more.
+Try connecting to VPN servers in lower-income countries to see lower prices online.

-• Lower ping — VPNs might lower your ping while gaming.
-If you connect to a VPN server in the same country as the gaming server, there’s a chance your traffic will be routed directly to the gaming server.
-Normally, your traffic might pass through multiple countries until it reaches the gaming server.
-And that increases your ping.
+• Lower ping— VPNs might lower your ping while gaming.
+Connecting to a VPN server in the same country as the gaming server might route your traffic directly.
+This can lower your ping compared to passing through multiple countries.

 Who Should Use a VPN?